 Because they want to control what happens to their money once they die or become disabled.
-Once you die or become incapacitated, your trustee takes over using her power of attorney.
-You don’t have to worry.
+Once you die or become incapacitated, your trustee takes over using her power of attorney that is created through your trust.

 I’m not an attorney and I can’t provide legal advice.
 Also, laws are different depending on what state you live in.
 That’s why you should absolutely get professional legal advice before you proceed.

 But it’s nice to know what a trust can do.
 If nothing else, by understanding the power of a family trust you can ask your attorney the powerful questions you need answers for before you make any decisions.